-With Marketing Channels you can discover the sources that generate traffic to any website.
+Discover the channel sources that generate traffic to any website.
 Using this data you can quickly reveal a site's desktop and mobile traffic acquisition strategy and find new and proven ways to grow your business.

 Direct traffic will often come from people with an awareness of, or affinity for, a given site.
 Thus, visitors from Direct are likely to be amongst some of the website's most loyal and engaged users.
 Use this metric to assess a website’s brand strength (awareness and demand).

 Referrals: Traffic sent from one website to another, through a direct link.
 This kind of traffic includes affiliates, content partners, and traffic from direct media buying or news coverage.

 A website that receives a large amount of traffic from Referrals is likely to have a strong affiliate strategy or enjoy significant media coverage.
 Drill into the list of Referrals to understand the type of partnerships the website maintains.

 Organic Search: Traffic sent via organic (non-paid) results on search engines such as Google or Bing.

 A website that generates a large amount of traffic from Organic Search is optimizing for top ranks in search results.
 These visits will usually harvest high intent users, with notably higher engagement rates compared to the site average.
 View the list of organic keywords to the website to understand the split between Branded keywords (often considered as “direct” traffic) vs. non branded keywords.